 Bakeries and snacks (mostly take away):

-- 🌟 Twelve Triangles (Leith, Stockbridge): incredible pastries, cakes, and buns, very good coffee — do not miss!!!
+- Twelve Triangles (Leith, Stockbridge): incredible pastries, cakes, and buns, very good coffee

 - La Barantine (Old Town, Morningside, Stockbridge): amazing, delicate cakes and patisserie